polla-fattah/polla-fattah.github.io/_jobs/2018-01-01-Visiting-Lecturer-tishk.md

 ## Why I Left

-I have Graduated and ready for an engineering job.
+I have started working at [InfoRR Company](/job/software-consultant) which was a bit demanding job.
+So I just did not renew my contract as visiting lecturer.